EU Licensed4.8/5

 Novo Nordisk supply expansion:

-• Major capital investment in manufacturing sites in Kalundborg (Denmark), Chartres (France), and Clayton (North Carolina, USA)
+• Large investment in plants in Kalundborg (Denmark), Chartres (France), and Clayton (North Carolina, USA)

 New semaglutide formulations in development:

-• CagriSema: a combination of semaglutide and cagrilintide (amylin analogue) in a single weekly injection.
-Phase 3 trials show greater weight loss than semaglutide alone
+• CagriSema: semaglutide plus cagrilintide (an amylin analogue) in one weekly injection.
+Phase 3 trials show more weight loss than semaglutide alone

-• Higher-dose oral semaglutide (25 mg and 50 mg): under investigation for weight management, potentially replacing or supplementing injectable Wegovy
+• Higher-dose oral semaglutide (25 mg and 50 mg): being studied for weight loss.
+It could replace or add to injectable Wegovy

 Competitor GLP-1 and dual agonist products:

-• Tirzepatide (Mounjaro): a GIP/GLP-1 dual agonist from Eli Lilly, now licensed in the UK for type 2 diabetes.
-Produces greater weight loss than semaglutide in head-to-head trials (SURMOUNT programme)
+• Tirzepatide (Mounjaro): a GIP/GLP-1 dual agonist from Eli Lilly.
+It is now licensed in the UK for type 2 diabetes.
+In head-to-head trials (SURMOUNT programme) it gives more weight loss than semaglutide

 • Survodutide: a glucagon/GLP-1 dual agonist from Boehringer Ingelheim, in Phase 3 development

 • Orforglipron: an oral non-peptide GLP-1 agonist from Eli Lilly.
-Could offer a once-daily pill with conventional absorption (no fasting requirement)
+It could give a once-daily pill that absorbs normally.
+You would not need to fast

 What this means for patients:

-• The fundamental guidance remains unchanged: obtain semaglutide only through legitimate prescriptions from registered healthcare providers
+• The core advice stays the same.
+Get semaglutide only through proper prescriptions from registered healthcare providers

 FAQ